 On October 29th, we expect over 30,000 smiles and costumes for our 69th Annual Halloween Parade.
 On October 15th, children, runners, and walkers will participate in a great costume fun run at the Monster Dash.
 Scarecrows will be displayed throughout the town during the month of October for the Joyce Middle School Cubs’ Annual Scarecrow Contest.
 Our traditions of fun and fundraising for Massachusetts Lions Eye Research and Woburn Host Lions charities are only possible with your donation.

 The Woburn Host Lions Club is a group of men, with diverse backgrounds and jobs, who join together to raise funds to make those who are less fortunate than ourselves lives better.
-We get together weekly for dinner on Thursday nights, where we catch up on each others lives, but, equally importantly, plan and execute various fund raisers that we use to help people.
-If that sounds of interest, we ask you to get in touch with us.
+We get together weekly for dinner on Thursday nights, where we catch up on each others lives, but, equally importantly, plan and execute various fundraisers that we use to help people.
+If that sounds of interest, we would ask you to please get in touch with us.